jpmintz01/oTree/README.md

 - added who participant is playing AGAINST to the wait page in P-W 1
 - update Peace-War 2 templates to same version as P-W 1 (player nums are messed up)

+Ideas but not now:
+- Add third game?
+Maybe:
+-- where participant IS the advisor but has to pass-on AI or human advice?
+Maybe a percentage of probability of war or something? <br>
+--  the actual prisoner's dilemma with: <br>
+--- a) the same payoffs, <br>
+--- b) an ethical dilemma (target the terrorists with X chance of blowing up the baby milk factory) or, <br>
+--- c) add another Peace-War with an explicit "reminder: you're making decisions on people's lives, are you considering your options carefully?" - seems like priming... <br>
 ##

 # oTree